anandgraves/frontend-developer-bookmarks/README.md

 ## Privacy

+* [PrivateBin](https://privatebin.net/) - minimalist, open source online pastebin where the server has zero knowledge of pasted data.
+Data is encrypted/decrypted in the browser using 256 bits AES
 * [What should you think about when using Facebook?](http://veekaybee.github.io/facebook-is-collecting-this/)
 * [Browser fingerprints, and why they are so hard to erase](http://www.networkworld.com/article/2884026/security0/browser-fingerprints-and-why-they-are-so-hard-to-erase.html